seanmor5/alex/README.md

 end
 ```

-Finally, run `mix deps.get, deps.compile`.
+Finally, run `mix do deps.get, deps.compile`.
 The first compilation will take quite a bit of time.

 ## Examples